-In recognition of the Resort’s 75th anniversary, GolfNorth is pleased to announce our vision and plan to re-establish Cape Breton’s Keltic Lodge and Cape Breton Highlands Links, as the number #1 destination for food, golf, scenery and hospitality in Canada, with over $2 million in improvements over the next 9 months.
+In 2016, in recognition of the resort’s 75th anniversary, GolfNorth had a plan to re-establish Cape Breton’s Keltic Lodge at the Highlands and Cape Breton Highlands Links, as the number #1 destination for food, golf, scenery and hospitality in Canada, with over $5 million in improvements.

 75th Anniversary Restorations

-Over the coming winter, we have an ambitious plan to upgrade, renovate and create a variety of accommodations, facilities, golf course and customer service enhancements.
-Our desire is to radically improve the Keltic experience for visitors, while honouring the history of this iconic landmark.
-Areas that will see immediate attention include; renovations to Ceilidh Hall and the Atlantic Restaurant, additional rooms, enhancements and modern washrooms in the Inn at Keltic, and the addition of several executive suites for golfers, situated a pitching wedge from the first tee.
-GolfNorth intends to work with Parks Canada, Destination Cape Breton, and the local community to ensure that these improvements are successful and completed in time for opening in 2016.
+Over the 2015/2016 winter, Keltic Lodge had an ambitious plan to upgrade, renovate and create a variety of accommodations, facilities, golf course and customer service enhancements.
+The desire was to radically improve the Keltic experience for visitors, while honouring the history of this iconic landmark.
+Areas that saw the most attention included; renovations to Ceilidh Hall and the Atlantic Restaurant, additional rooms, enhancements and modern washrooms in the Corson House, and the addition of several executive suites for golfers, situated a pitching wedge from the first tee!
+GolfNorth worked closely with Parks Canada, Destination Cape Breton, and the local community to ensure that these improvements were successful and completed in time for opening in 2016.

 Previous Restoration Work by Ian Andrew